 Lenore Dembski's business has been helped by government initiatives.
 She has used TradeStart to expand her business overseas.

-Paperbark Womenswear has participated in The Australian Designer Showcase .
+Paperbark Womenswear has participated in The Australian Designer Showcase.
 This is a project of the TCF Resource Centre of WA and will promote Australian designers at national and international showcase events over the next two years.
 It is supported by the Department of Industry, Tourism & Resources under the TCF Market Development Program in conjunction with the Belmont Business Enterprise Centre Inc., Western Australia.
-TCF Resource Centre of WA and Belmont Business Enterprise Centre are non-profit community organisations, which assist people to start a new business, or improve an existing one.
+TCF Resource Centre of WA and Belmont Business Enterprise Centre are non-profit community organisations, which assist people to start a new business,

 Textile products reflect the trends within society.
 Today Aboriginal and Torres Strait Islander designers are expressing their culture in a range of mediums including textiles and fashion.
 The energy and imagination of Aboriginaldesign reveals a culture with a continuity that remains through the fickle changes of fashion.